VRSEN/agency-swarm/README.md

     va = VirtualAssistant()

     agency = Agency([
-        ceo,  # CEO will be the entry point for communication with the user [ceo, dev],  # CEO can initiate communication with Developer [ceo, va],   # CEO can initiate communication with Virtual Assistant [dev, va]    # Developer can initiate communication with Virtual Assistant ], shared_instructions='agency_manifesto.md') # shared instructions for all agents
+           ceo,  # CEO will be the entry point for communication with the user [ceo, dev],  # CEO can initiate communication with Developer [ceo, va],   # CEO can initiate communication with Virtual Assistant [dev, va]    # Developer can initiate communication with Virtual Assistant ],
+         shared_instructions='agency_manifesto.md', #shared instructions for all agents
+         temperature=0.5, # default temperature for all agents max_prompt_tokens=25000 # default max tokens in conversation history )
     ```

      In Agency Swarm, communication flows are directional, meaning they are established from left to right in the agency_chart definition.
 For instance, in the example above, the CEO can initiate a chat with the developer (dev), and the developer can respond in this chat.
 However, the developer cannot initiate a chat with the CEO.
 The developer can initiate a chat with the virtual assistant (va) and assign new tasks.